andyi2it/website/docs/help/style-guide/style-and-formatting.md

 ### Only use parentheses for acronym explanations

 >Put an acronym inside parentheses after its explanation.
-Don’t use parentheses for anything else.
+Don't use parentheses for anything else.

 >Parenthetical statements especially should be avoided because readers skip them.
 If something is important enough to be in the sentence, it should be fully part of that sentence.